 Training for Bridges to a Brighter Future Counselors and Staff

 Principal Investigator: Pam Davis, Director of Bridges to a Brighter Future

 The mini-grant was used to improve the climate at Furman University for low-income students in Greenville County who are first generation college students and improve access to opportunities.

 Principal Investigator: Sergio Lopez Cuevas, Student in Communication Studies

 The mini-grant was used to improve access to the Furman education among local high school students in the local Berea neighborhood.

-The Shucker Center for Leadership and Development and the Division of Student Life recognizes students who have advanced Furman’s commitment to diversity, inclusion, and multiculturalism.
+The Shucker Center for Leadership and Development and the Division of Student Life recognizes students who have advanced Furman’s commitment to diversity, equity, inclusion, and multiculturalism.
 The awards for this recognition include the Rosa Mary Bodkin Award, the Joseph Vaughn Award, and the Lillian Brock Flemming Award.
 See the award descriptions and latest recipients.